 Helen lives locally and has strong links with the Parish Church in Esher and its daughter church in West End, Esher.

-David is an ordained priest in the Church of England, and is currently a tutor within Durham University’s Common Awards scheme for Guildford Diocese's Local Ministry Programme.
-Previously he was Dean and Chaplain of St Catharine’s College in Cambridge and has also ministered in a variety of parochial contexts.
-David holds a Ph.D. in Divinity from Cambridge University.
+David is an ordained priest in the Church of England, and a Senior Consultant in Impact Investing at New Philanthropy Capital.
+He has worked at Big Society Capital and Imperial College Health Partners and prior to that was Dean and Chaplain of St Catharine’s College in Cambridge.
+David also holds a Ph.D. in Divinity from Cambridge University.

-Despite working within the Diocese of Guildford, David does not represent the Diocese as a member but is sympathetic to their role and aims while providing critical distance in support of the strategic aims, governance and ethos of ELT.
+Despite being ordained and having permission to officiate in the Diocese of Guildford, David does not represent the Diocese as a member but is sympathetic to their role and aims, while providing critical distance in support of the strategic aims, governance and ethos of ELT.

-His career spans both Anglican faith schools and secular schools, whose locations ranged from inner cities to suburban settings in London and Surrey.
-This experience has given Mike insights into the huge diversity of the educational system and equipped him with invaluable knowledge including direct experience of Teaching and Learning, Senior Leadership, management and recruitment of staff as well as broad knowledge of pastoral support.
+Mike has been in the education sector for over 20 years and is currently Executive Head Teacher at Esher C of E High School.
+His career spans both Anglican faith schools as well as secular schools, whose locations ranged from inner city to suburban settings in London and Surrey.
+This experience has given Mike insights into the huge diversity of the educational system and equipped him with invaluable knowledge including direct experience of leading pedagogy, Senior Leadership, management and recruitment of staff as well as broad knowledge of pastoral support.

 Helen Coulson (as Chair of Trustees, see above)

 Baz lives locally with his wife and two children.
 He runs an IT consultancy company specialising in transportation systems both in the UK and internationally where Baz has set up teams to manage and maintain the solutions.
 Baz’s company works primarily in the UK, US and Australia.
 Baz is involved with the strategic recruiting and training, and also working with clients to define service models and supporting innovation and service improvement.